BDC Hamburger Icon

 2. Proforma

-• Royalty fee: 5-8 percent of gross volume
+• Royalty fee: 7 to 8 percent of gross volume

 • Type of franchise: Print and promotional products

-Proforma is a leading business-to-business (B2B) franchise within the $150 billion print and promotional products industry.
-Not only does the franchise fee and initial investment come in at a significantly lower price point than business-to-consumer franchises, but it also offers a 10 percent discount to veterans on their franchise fee.
-A massive benefit of a Proforma franchise: no large storefront or brick-and-mortar space is needed.
-Franchisees can operate from a home-based office environment and will learn information about the industry and products in the required franchise training.
+Proforma is a leading business-to-business (B2B) franchise within the print and promotional products industry.
+Not only are the franchise fee and initial investment significantly lower than those for business-to-consumer franchises, but it also offers a 50 to 100 percent discount to veterans on their franchise fee.
+There’s another massive benefit of a Proforma franchise: No large storefront or brick-and-mortar space is needed.
+Franchisees can operate from a home-based office environment and will learn about the industry and products in the required franchise training.

 • Franchise fee: Fees vary by location